 Adversarial input data has become a known topic for the industry and academic research community.
 An open source library, named Cleverhans after the horse Kluger Hans that in early 20th century allegedly solved mathematical equations , has become the expression of mathematically inclined adversarial methods research.
 Kluger Hans, it turned out after an investigation, reacted to cues involuntarily given by his owner, his instincts helped him to mimic understanding the given tasks.

 The library was created by Ian Goodfellow and Nicolas Papernot and comes with examples and tutorials.
 The authors explain their motivation »So far, most machine learning has been developed with a very weak threat model, in which there is no opponent.
 The machine learning system is designed to behave correctly when confronted by nature.
-Today, we are beginning to design machine learning systems that behave correctly even when confronted with a malicious person or a malicious machine learning-based adversary.« While Goodfellow and Papernot see a malicious person as a disturbance to machinic agency, the argument made here is the opposite: To create space for humanity in the age of computational capital, Temporary Autonomous Zones need to be established and defended and this includes the willingly created disturbance of machinic agency.
+Today, we are beginning to design machine learning systems that behave correctly even when confronted with a malicious person or a malicious machine learning-based adversary.« While Goodfellow and Papernot see a malicious person as a disturbance to machinic agency, the argument made here is the opposite: To create space for humanity in the age of computational capital, interventions with the potential to scale up need to be established and defended and this includes the willingly created disturbance of machinic agency.

 - abuse scope